 Please remember the college catalog is the authoritative source of information on program and graduation requirements and regulations.
-Catalogs can be readily accessed by clicking on: Current college catalogs
+Current college catalogs

 Failure to disclose a complete collegiate record may result in the denial of admission to or the dismissal from Chadron State College.
 Students may not omit or disregard any part of their previous college records, whether part or full-time, with or without degree objectives, whether or not credit has been granted or whether or not they desire to transfer credit.

 Prospective transfer students must be eligible to return to the institution last attended.
 Those who have been suspended or dismissed from another college or university for academic or personal reasons may not be considered for admission until eligible to return to their former institution, or until one full academic semester has elapsed.